 How Hershey CEO Michele Buck came to create a 'snacking powerhouse'

 As a child growing up in rural Pennsylvania, Michele Buck and her family would make the drive to Hershey, less than an hour from their home for a factory tour.
-Together, they would watch the rectangular chocolate bars zip down the conveyor belt and taste the freshly made sweets as they came off the line.
+They would huddle together to watch the rectangular chocolate bars zip down the conveyor belt and taste the freshly made sweets as they came off the line.

 For Buck, those memories decades ago unexpectedly marked the beginning of a long association between the iconic confections company and the 58-year-old business executive.
 Today, Buck is the CEO of Hershey, the $27 billion snacking giant famous for churning out billions of its Kisses, Reese's Peanut Butter Cups, Milk Duds and other sweet and salty treats each year.